Licensed Professional Counselor in Missouri

 How do I get started?

-I offer a free 15-minute consultation to learn about your needs, answer questions, and see if we’re a good fit.
+We offer a free 15-minute consultation to learn about your needs, answer questions, and see if we’re a good fit.
 If you decide to move forward, we’ll schedule your first session and send paperwork electronically.

 Can therapy help me even if I’m high-functioning and “have it all together”?